pydicom/pynetdicom/dev/_sources/user/presentation.rst.txt

     assoc = ae.associate('127.0.0.1', 11112, contexts=requested)

-The abstract syntaxes you propose should match the SOP Class that corresponds to the service you wish to use.
+The abstract syntaxes you propose should match the SOP Class or Meta SOP Class that corresponds to the service you wish to use.
 For example, if you're intending to use the storage service then you'd propose one or more abstract syntaxes from the `corresponding SOP Class UIDs
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part04/sect_B.5.html>`_.